ibm-cloud-docs/containers/storage-file-vpc-managing.md

 {: beta}

 New storage classes were introduced with version 2.0 You can no longer provision new file shares that use the older storage classes.
 However, existing volumes (PVC/PVs) that use the older storage classes are not impacted and continue to function.
-For more information, see the [storage class reference](https://cloud.ibm.com/docs/containers?topic=containers-storage-file-vpc-sc-ref).
+For more information, see the [Migrating to a new storage class](/docs/containers?topic=containers-storage-file-vpc-apps#storage-file-expansion-migration).
 {: note}